k5iogura/vinosyp/ie/si23tinyyolov2/README_fbapi.md

 ### Requirements
 tensorflow  v1.11 or later
-feh or eog imagemagick some image viewer
+image viewer such as feh, eog, imagemagick
 flatbuffers

 ### How to test